Unity-Technologies/ziva-vfx-utils/docs/glossary.rst

     :sorted:

     Scene Panel 2
-        Replacement of Scene Panel.
-        It provides a better user experience widget with split view and integrates Ziva VFX menu and shelf features.
+        The original Scene Panel has been updated to provide a better user experience by providing a split view window, and integrating the Ziva VFX Menu and shelf features.

     Scene Panel
         A Maya UI to help you navigate scenes containing Ziva rigs.